OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/inside-arbitrum-nitro.md

 ## Resolving disputes using interactive fraud proofs

 Among optimistic rollups, the most important design decision is how to resolve disputes.
-Suppose Alice claims that the chain will produce a certain result and Bob disagrees.
+Suppose Alice claims that the chain will produce a certain result, but Bob disagrees.
 How will the protocol decide which version to accept?

 There are two choices: interactive proving and re-executing transactions.
 Arbitrum uses the former.
 It offers more efficiency and flexibility.
 Much of the design of Arbitrum follows from this fact.